Namsangee/doosan-robotics-ros-manual/source/tutorials/advanced_tutorials/dsr_robot_tutorial.rst

 **2. Setting up the ROS 2 Node**

 Communication in ROS 2 is handled through nodes.
-You must initialize the `rclpy` library and create a node.
+You must initialize the `rclpy` library and create a node giving the namespace.
-This node is then assigned to the `DR_init` module, enabling the library to communicate over the ROS 2 network.
+This node is then assigned to the ``DR_init`` module, enabling the library to communicate over the ROS 2 network.

 .. code-block:: python